copslock/vbmouse/README.md

 I have tested it with Windows 3.0 in real and 386 enhanced modes,  Windows 3.11 in 386 enhanced mode with paging on, as well as Windows 95 (Windows 9x can use 16-bit mouse drivers).

+**Note**: if you also use DOS programs, you may be more interested in my other approach:
+[VBADOS](https://git.javispedro.com/cgit/vbados.git/about/), a DOS mouse driver and a stub driver for 3.x which calls into the DOS driver.
+It actually has more features and partially works with VMware, however VBADOS is a more complicated design so I'm leaving this older approach here for reference.

 # Install

 Download [vbmouse.flp](https://depot.javispedro.com/vbox/vbmouse1.flp)